Aaliya-feisal/PASSWORD-MANAGER/README.md

 2. **helper.py**: This file contains helper functions used throughout the project:
    - `login_required`: This function prevents unauthorized access to specific pages by requiring users to log in.
-   - `encryption`: This function uses the [Cryptography](https://pypi.org/project/cryptography/) library to encrypt messages passed as parameters.
+   - `encryption`: Use AES-256 encryption to securely store and retrieve sensitive information.
    - `decryption`: This function decrypts messages using the same encryption procedure.

 3. **auth.py**: This file contains functions related to user authentication: